 Increased militarisation of watery spaces is used to secure the privatisation of commons, following geopolitical and economic interests.
 This is done via state-led armed forces and private security groups, including foreign military operations and paramilitary groups.
-169 For instance, in relation to the militarisation of conservation, the Indian East Coast report also details that 'fishers who, on their route to fishing grounds, enter protected areas which are under the jurisdiction of the Forest Department are registered with charges of being violators of National Park boundaries and there have been cases where criminal charges have been filed against them'.
-172
+167 168 169 For instance, in relation to the militarisation of conservation, the Indian East Coast report also details that 'fishers who, on their route to fishing grounds, enter protected areas which are under the jurisdiction of the Forest Department are registered with charges of being violators of National Park boundaries and there have been cases where criminal charges have been filed against them'.170

 The strategic militarisation of business clusters is also discussed in the Thailand report.
 The Grand Thai Canal and the Thai Land Bridge projects, which aim to connect the East and West coast of Thailand have been widely opposed by civil society groups.
 These projects are funded by Chinese investments as part of China's One Belt One Road initiative.
-The Thai Canal also emerges as a strategic project for China's and expansion of oil exploration in the South China Sea.
-173
+The Thai Canal also emerges as a strategic project for China's and expansion of oil exploration in the South China Sea.171

 In Brazil, the testimony of a fisher women in the metropolitan region of Porto Alegre (Rio Grande do Sul), highlights the presence of armed people preventing her from accessing customary fishing areas.
 As the Brazil Southeast report uncovers, 'paramilitary activities associated with these activities are increasing.
 This condition is widely reported on the coast of Rio de Janeiro and in metropolitan areas, with armed people often pretending to be agents of the state or company security and limiting the access and rights of fishers'.
-174
+172

 The Peoples' Tribunals uncover how the legal grabbing of watery spaces results from the passing of environmental protection reforms that criminalise fisher peoples and their livelihoods.
-For instance, in the Indian states of Karnataka and Kerala, fisher peoples have faced persecution allegedly for engaging in IUU fishing.
-As summarised in the Peoples' Tribunal report in Kerala (India), 'all the traditional boats that are left without licence are under threat of being declared as IUU fishers'.
-176 In relation to grabbing, the Indonesia report argues that the state criminalises coastal communities for their claims to land and ocean tenure and access to their resources.
-For instance, in Indonesia, at least 90% of the Pari Islands has been privatised (under Law No. 1, 2014).
-The jury verdict highlights 'alarming instances of police suppression of protest, as well as the government's decision to file criminal charges against protestors and against those who went to court to oppose large projects'.
-178 received threats from local authorities after organising mass demonstrations against the dredging contracts given by the government to Boskalis (a Dutch owned multinational corporation operating dredging and maritime infrastructure) for the Makassar New Port project, which encroaches on the fishing grounds.
-As revealed by the jury verdict in Indonesia: 'After the mass demonstration by the coastal community in Makassar, many participants received threats and repressive action from the local authorities which resulted in fisherfolk fearing going out to sea.
-The repressive action of Indonesian authorities clearly implies that the government does not side with the interests of the coastal community and fisherfolks in Makassar'.
-180 Similarly, fishers in the coastal community of Bandungharjo have faced criminal prosecution for protesting 'against the land grab for mining'.
-The police responded by filling 'criminal cases against 60 of them, and even held 15 of them'.
-181 Furthermore, at the West Indian Ocean tribunal hearing, Vijayan MJ from the Pakistan India People's Forum for Peace & Democracy (PIPFPD) highlighted that Indian fish workers are harassed in the Arabian Sea-Indian Ocean by marine security agencies.
-Pakistani and Indian authorities have been doing this since the 1960s, as military forces detain fishers and confiscate their boats (which have only been returned in two instances).
-The fishers end up charged with multiple other crimes, including drug trafficking, terrorism, border crossing and migration.
-Many are not released after their sentences are over.
-At least 350 fish workers remain in custody.
-182
+For instance, in the Indian states of Karnataka and Kerala, fisher peoples have faced persecution allegedly for engaging in IUU fishing.173 As summarised in the Peoples' Tribunal report in Kerala (India), 'all the traditional boats that are left without licence are under threat of being declared as IUU fishers'.174 In relation to grabbing, the Indonesia report argues that the state criminalises coastal communities for their claims to land and ocean tenure and access to their resources.
+For instance, in Indonesia, at least 90% of the Pari Islands has been privatised (under Law No. 1, 2014).175 The jury verdict highlights 'alarming instances of police suppression of protest, as well as the government's decision to file criminal charges against protestors and against those who went to court to oppose large projects'.
+176

 The restriction of access to and use of watery spaces and border enforcement are also fueling the imprisonment of fishers and fish workers.
-In Indonesia fisherfolk from Cambaya, Tallo, and Kodingareng Lompo Island
+In Indonesia fisherfolk from Cambaya, Tallo, and Kodingareng Lompo Island received threats from local authorities after organising mass demonstrations against the dredging contracts given by the government to Boskalis (a Dutch owned multinational corporation operating dredging and maritime infrastructure) for the Makassar New Port project, which encroaches on the fishing grounds.177 As revealed by the jury verdict in Indonesia: